-While the 1D model does not take into account neither the shear stresses acting on the shell nor the effect of confinement, we observe a very good agreement between 1D and 2D, albeit deteriorating for larger $\theta$ near the boundary.
-The 1D model also shows good quantitative agreement with the experimentally observed deformed shapes, as Fig.~\ref{fig:fig1} (d) shows, thus suggesting even more that the reduced-order model is adequate to describe the elasto-hydrodynamic interactions in our problem.
+Although the 1D model does not take into account neither the shear stresses acting on the shell nor the effect of confinement, we observe a very good agreement between 1D and 2D, albeit deteriorating for larger $\theta$ near the boundary.
+The 1D model also shows good quantitative agreement with the experimentally observed deformed shapes, as Fig.~\ref{fig:fig1} (c) shows, thus suggesting even more that the reduced-order model is adequate to describe the elasto-hydrodynamic interactions in our problem.